Behavioral and Systems Neuroscience -

 Applications are submitted on-line to the Rutgers University Graduate School.

-Applicants to the Psychology PhD program must apply to one of the four program areas within the department: Behavioral Neuroscience, Clinical, Cognitive, or Social psychology.
+Applicants to the Psychology PhD program must apply to one of the four program areas within the department: Behavioral and Systems Neuroscience, Clinical, Cognitive, or Social psychology.
 Required components of the applications include:

 - Undergraduate transcripts

 - Graduate transcripts, for applicants with prior graduate work

 - GRE scores (verbal, quantitative, and writing.
 The psychology subject test is not required.)